The Henley and Grange Arts Society Inc. (HAGAS) is a non-profit community organisation.

 The Henley and Grange Arts Society Inc. is a community based, non-profit organisation administered by a committee of volunteers.
 HAGAS has over 180 financial members, and membership allows people to attend classes, demonstrations and workshops, borrow books from the dedicated arts library, exhibit in the club’s gallery and participate in social activities.
 Members receive a quarterly newsletter with information of upcoming events, demonstrations and workshops and articles of interest from members.
 HAGAS Membership Form

 Members are encouraged to exhibit and sell their work in the on-site gallery, which is manned by member volunteers.
-HAGAS holds an annual Exhibition in October, where members are encouraged to enter their work.
+HAGAS holds exhibitions during the year, where members are encouraged to enter their work.

 The studios are purpose built with high ceilings and large windows with natural light.
 Easels are supplied and are free to use.
 As well as attending tuition classes, members are entitled to use the club rooms outside class times.

 The ceramics area is a separate room with permanent potters wheels.
-Special kilns for pottery and glass are also on the premises and are available for members to use once they have learned how.
+Special kilns for pottery are also on the premises and are available for members to use once they have learned how.

 The gallery is permanently set up and members are encouraged to exhibit their work and offer it for sale in the gallery.